-Albuquerque's only National Park Unit.
-Over 24,000 Native American and Hispanic rock carvings.
-Trails.
-Events.
+Walk among over 24,000 ancient Native American and Hispanic rock carvings.

 2901 Candelaria Rd.
 NW

-A trail system along the river, classrooms, and an extensive library with viewing areas add to this valuable public resource.
+Explore a trail system along the river and an extensive library with viewing areas.

 Interstate 40 East, Exit 175

-A prehistoric site with a self-guided interpretive trail (open daily) and a museum (open seasonally).
-Book store.
+Explore a prehistoric site with a self-guided interpretive trail and museum.

 1100 2nd St. SW

-Celebrating over two centuries of our military families’ remarkable contributions...together they serve.
+Celebrate over two centuries of military families’ remarkable contributions to the country.

 Open by appointment only.